 Use in fully automated spraying where all steps in the treatment and drying process are mechanised and no manual handling takes place, including when the treated articles are transported through the spraying process place to the draining/drying and storage (if not already surface dry before moving to storage).
 Where appropriate, the wooden articles to be treated must be fully secured (e.g. via tension belts or clamping devices) prior to treatment and during the spraying process, and must not be manually handled until the treated articles are surface dry.

+Use in fully automated industrial brushing where all steps in the treatment and drying process are mechanised and no manual handling takes place, including when the treated articles are transported through the spraying process place to the draining/drying and storage (if not already surface dry before moving to storage).
+Where appropriate, the wooden articles to be treated must be fully secured (e.g. via tension belts or clamping devices) prior to treatment and during the spraying process, and must not be manually handled until the treated articles are surface dry.
+Use in manual industrial brushing where all steps in the treatment and drying process are performed indoor.
+No outdoor use is allowed.

 Contact with the skin is to be avoided as the product may produce an allergic reaction.
 Do not combine different types of application.